 This tiling project has inspired another bathroom project that I will be showing off soon 🙂 Eek!
 I can’t wait!

-A few tips to remember when you are tiling:
+A few tips to remember when you are installing a herringbone tile floor:

 - Be sure to have all the right tools prior to beginning a project like this